gretelai/trainer/docs/quickstart.rst

 Initial Setup
 -------------

 #.
-Install the Gretel CLI and Gretel Trainer either on your system or in your Notebook
+Install the Gretel CLI and Gretel Trainer either on your system or in your Notebook.

    .. code-block:: bash